-This year, we will offer the all-day “Write Winning Grant Proposals” program on Thursday, Jan.
-5, 2017, as well as two two special half-day sessions focused on federal career development grants.
+This year, we will offer the all-day “Planning and Writing Successful Proposals” program on Thursday, Jan.
+4, 2018, as well as two two special half-day sessions focused on federal career development grants.
 The first half-day session, on the morning of Friday, Jan.
-6, is focused on STEM awards like the National Science Foundation’s Faculty Early Career Development (CAREER) Program.
+5, is focused on STEM awards like the National Science Foundation’s Faculty Early Career Development (CAREER) Program.
 The second, on the afternoon of Jan.
-6, covers biomedical career development programs like the National Institutes of Health’s Career Development Awards, including the mentored K-awards and the F-series fellowships for pre- and postdoctoral students.
+5, covers biomedical career development programs like the National Institutes of Health’s Career Development Awards, including the mentored K-awards and the F-series fellowships for pre- and postdoctoral students.
 Special eligibility requirements apply to the half-day sessions; see the program descriptions below for specific information.

-Our speaker for each of the sessions is Dr. Peg AtKisson of Grant Writers’ Seminars and Workshops.
-Dr. AtKisson is a neuroscientist and former director of proposal development in the Office of the Vice Provost at Tufts University.
+Our speaker for each of the sessions is Dr. Peg AtKisson, a neuroscientist and former director of proposal development in the Office of the Vice Provost at Tufts University.

 Participants will learn about articulating a research agenda, selecting funding opportunities and crafting proposals to turn reviewers into advocates for your project.
 This session is intended for faculty who plan to apply for funding from agencies such as the NSF, NIH, Department of Energy, etc.